 Everybody knows there are a lot of prayers out there.
 What we rarely discuss is how many ways there are to listen.
-Here are 3 Ways to Meditate to Add Mindfulness to Your Recovery.
+Here are three ways to meditate to add mindfulness to your recovery:

 The first time I was introduced to meditation, it was suggested to help my anxiety.
 I couldn’t keep calm.
 I was having difficulty getting my thoughts together.
-My thoughts sounded like a tape recording—the same tired soundbytes repeating over and over.
+My thoughts sounded like a tape recording—the same tired sound bites repeating over and over.

 I was told that meditation involves sitting still and counting breaths.